project-numina/kimina-lean-server/README.md

 - [Citation](#citation)

 This repository contains the source code for:
-- the Kimina server
+- the Lean verification server
-- the Kimina client to interact with it
+- the Lean verification client used to interact with it

 ## Server